-New Hampshire Graduate Programs in Health Education and Communication
+Graduate Programs in Health Education and Communication in New Hampshire

 Health Communication Graduate programs are available at all levels, from certificates to masters and PhD degrees.
 Universities that offer Health Communication Graduate programs often have a unique mission, such as a focus on holistic wellness, media studies or social health issues.
 Students who pursue a health communications (HCom) degree could therefore study different things based on their program’s goals.

 For instance, in some public health communications programs, students could learn to develop, deliver, and evaluate health and disease prevention programs and campaigns.
 Also, through the use of strategies and tactics based on science and consumer research, students might develop the skills to ensure health information is circulated and that health policy initiatives are shared and implemented.

 DID YOU KNOW?
 Some health educator positions require a master’s or doctoral degree.ii

 Health Communication Graduate Programs in New Hampshire : What is Health Communications?

 As a field of study, health communication and health marketing often draw on the work of scholars and practitioners in a wide range of sciences and disciplines.
 Some programs include major components of health communication that highlight business practices and marketing tools, while others might stress the medical aspects of health, education in disease prevention, and wellness.

 An area that is often highlighted in health communication is the (social) health marketing aspect.
 Health communication and social marketing share a common goal which is to help foster social change through a transformation of people’s attitudes, and/or help others modify or eliminate certain behaviors.i Prenatal care, smoking cessation, nutrition and obesity campaigns are some examples.